How to Contribute?

 metrics.
 The evaluators are context managers, allowing them to be used

-statement to automatically clean up any resources they
+in a with statement to automatically clean up any resources they

-class is defined in the
+use.
+The BaseEvaluator class is defined in the

-evaluation.base_evaluator
+evaluation.base_evaluator module.

 Create a new class for your evaluation metric that inherits from the

-method of your evaluation metric class.
+updatemethod of your evaluation metric class.
 This method defines how the evaluation metric should be updated when a new sample is evaluated.Implement the

-method of your evaluation metric class.
+get_resultsmethod of your evaluation metric class.
 This method should return the final result of the evaluation metric.If the evaluator is an adversarial evaluator, update the

-module to include your evaluator.
+advsecurenet.shared.adversarial_evaluatorsmodule to include your evaluator.

 CLI